Are you a Data scientist who is looking forward to getting a good laptop for your job?

 If you are looking for a laptop with a great display and perfect viewing angles, just scroll down the page because this laptop isn’t for you.
 The outdated display is just okay and viewing angles are pretty bad on this laptop.

 If display quality and viewing angles don’t bother you much, then you are good to go because there are few good things about this old MacBook Air.

-One of the main difference between MacBook Air and other laptops (Except MacBook Pro) is the operating system.
-MacBook Air runs on MacOS and to be exact, it runs on OS X El Capitan It’ll give a different and smooth experience than many of the Windows laptops out there.
+One of the main difference between MacBook Air and other laptops (Except MacBook Pro) is its operating system.
+MacBook Air runs on MacOS and to be exact, it runs on OS X El Capitan It’ll give a different and smooth experience than many other Windows laptops out there.

-And here comes with most interesting part of the laptop i.e Battery life.
+And here comes the most interesting part of the laptop i.e Battery life.
 Apple claims it can give the battery life up to 12 hours at maximum but here is the surprise result.